Remote Wake Up Service

 - Select the computers you want to wake up

 - Confirm by clicking Send WoL Packets

 The target computer should then boot.
-If the computer you want to wake is not listed you will need to see your local computing officer to make sure you are registered as a user of the machine.
+If the computer you want to wake is not listed you will need to contact the IT Service Desk to make sure you are registered as a user of the machine.

 To connect to the target computer you will need to enable remote access, for instance, remote desktop or secure shell.